Hi, I’m Melissa short

 My therapist specialized in IFS (Internal Family Systems) Psychotherapy and it was there that I began to understand that I had unresolved Trauma and actually began to heal from it.
 I understood that the imprint of what happened in the past was still affecting my present as if it were still happening.
 I learned that it wasn’t something defective or wrong with me that prevented me from moving forward, or a lack of faith.
 But that my body and my brain were responding normally as they should, to protect me.

-I understood that we are complex beings and have many parts or aspects that make up the system of who we are.
-I discovered how I could connect and work with these parts of me that held wounds/trauma instead of against them.
-I didn’t realize that simple just talking about the events over and over were keeping me stuck.
+I came to understand that when our wounds are unattended to, we live out of our survival responses (trauma responses).
+I discovered how when I tend to the wounded parts of me instead of against them by trying to get them to go away, I actually found relief and healing I desired.
+I didn’t realize that simply just talking about the events over and over were keeping me stuck.
 I didn’t know there was more than one way to heal.
 I gained new ways to approach pain, stress, and challenges that have expanded my capacity to handle adversity.

 As a result of my healing, I am embracing who I am and learning to take a kinder approach to myself.
 I have more peace and am making progress in my life that is sustaining and not fleeting with every wind and wave.
 Things aren’t perfect and healing doesn’t make the hard stuff go away.
 But healing has enabled me to live a better life.